-The Sony Alpha 7 III is an excellent option for studio video.
-It has a wide array of inputs and outputs for videography accessories, records very high-quality footage in both 4k and FHD, and delivers superb autofocus performance.
-Unfortunately, its menu system can be hard to navigate and understand.
+The Sony a7III is an excellent option for studio video.
+It has a wide array of inputs and outputs for videography accessories, records very high-quality footage in both 4k and FHD, and delivers excellent autofocus performance.
+Battery life is also fantastic, with no overheating issues and USB charging while in use.
+You also get Log profiles to capture a wider range of detail.
+That said, it's limited to 8-bit 4:2:0 internal recording, meaning you can't take full advantage of Log recording.
+Its menu system is also poorly organized and hard to navigate.

 The Sony α7 IV replaces the Sony α7 III.
 It has a new, higher-resolution 33-megapixel sensor and improved autofocus system.
 Physically, the α7 IV is a little bigger and includes two UHS-II SD card slots, one of which has an integrated CFexpress Type A slot and has a fully articulated touchscreen and improved menu system.
 The α7 III, on the other hand, has two SD card slots, but only one of them is rated for UHS-II cards and has a tilting screen and more confusing menu.
 While both are fantastic cameras for photography, the α7 IV supports 10-bit 4:2:2 video recording internally and can capture video at exceptionally high bit rates, making it the better option for videographers.
 If you're mainly interested in photography, the α7 III still offers a lot of value.